TrustFinity/patdryburgh.com/_posts/2017-06-07-tweeting-micro-posts.md

 If you'd like to see this in action, [you should follow me on Twitter][tw].
 If you're interested in seeing the final code for conditionally including a link in the item description, [check out the code on Github][gh].

+***

+_Edit: I made an error when I posted the original version of this article.
+I had failed to realize I was calculating the size of the `post.content` variable before stripping out the HTML tags and special character entities.
+The article has been [updated][up] to reflect this change._

 [mp]: http://patdryburgh.com/micro/2017-06-01-20-35-06
 [mr]: http://manton.org
 [mb]: http://micro.blog